Budget travel in Japan: how to explore Japan with less than 10$ per day

-Seasonal fruit and vegetables are easy to find for road travelers in the rural area.
+Seasonal fruit and vegetables are easy to find for road travelers in rural areas.
 Just beside the roads, there are stalls with packs of them for a cheap price, if there’s nobody there leave the money in the box.
 This is Japan.

 Drinking water it’s available everywhere since tap water is drinkable in Japan.
-Convenience stores (combini) and gas station also have toilets.
+Convenience stores (combini) and gas stations also have toilets.

 Having a proper shower is not hard, onsen and public baths are everywhere and can be very cheap, ranging from 1€ (even free in Beppu, maybe also elsewhere).
 You can stay here as long as you want, until closing time (usually in the evening).

 If you are in Kyushu during the warm season, you can enjoy plenty of waterfalls and rivers where to rinse yourself from the sweat.

 This is really hard.
 We can compare Japan to central Asia regarding the number of English speakers, close to 1% probably.
 Some of them will understand if you write down some sentences.

 Speak very slow and very basic English, try to imitate the Japanese pronunciation (for “hot” they say “hotto” for example) and learn some basic Japanese, numbers, and greetings will get you sincere smiles.